google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 ![center](res/new-top.png)

 <!--
-This terminology is important because some models allow allow you to choose to include the "top" of the model or not.
-If you leave out the top, then you get a higher-dimensional input for your model that is benefitting from transfer learning.
-This is typically a good thing.
+This terminology is important because some models allow you to choose to include the "top" of the model or not.
+If you leave out the top, then you get a higher-dimensional input for your custom model which is typically a good thing.

 Image Details:
 * [new-top.png](http://www.google.com): Copyright Google